EmpaEconversion/aurora-cycler-manager/README.md

 Aurora cycler manager can be used to control and submit experiments to Biologic and Neware cyclers.

-Jobs can be submitted with a cycler-specific file (e.g. .xml or .mps).

-Alternatively, a `unicycler` universal .json protocol can be used, which is converted to the appropriate format on submission.
+Jobs can be submitted with a cycler-specific file (e.g. .xml or .mps), or an [`aurora-unicycler`](https://github.com/EmpaEConversion/aurora-unicycler) protocol, which is automatically converted to the appropriate format on submission.

 Experiments can use C-rates and the program will automatically calculate the current required based on the sample information in the database.